ITV Racing

-ITV Racing is a programme produced by ITV Sport for races shown on ITV (ITV1 and STV) or ITV4 in the United Kingdom.
+ITV Racing is a sports television programme produced by ITV Sport for races shown on ITV1 and STV, ITV3 or ITV4 in the United Kingdom.
 The programme is referred to as Racing on STV in Northern and Central Scotland.
 In its previous incarnation, the show was an essential part of World of Sport.

 History

 1969-1985

 It started on 4 October 1969 when the programme began to show horse racing from two courses each week rather than one, under the title "They're Off".
 In 1972 it changed to The ITV Seven, reflecting the number of races it showed each week.
 The ITV Seven was also the title of an accumulator bet where vast sums of money could be won if you correctly predicted the winners of all seven races.
+However prior to 1969 Racing was a World Of Sport mainstay from the start in January 1965 ITV having first started televising Racing in 1955 with The Derby starting ITV coverage in 1960.

 The feature was sometimes known (especially in later years) as the ITV Six, the ITV Five or even the ITV Four, if fewer races were being shown.
 On these occasions, the bet would be on the remaining televised races and would be comparatively simpler to win, however it was still fairly difficult to win with, on just one bet.

 The weekly live coverage came from racecourses such as Sandown Park, York, Newmarket, Doncaster, Newcastle and Redcar.
 More minor tracks like Warwick, Catterick and Market Rasen were also extensively featured, especially during the National Hunt season in the winter, when ITV had the rights to fewer of the big races.
 Meetings from Goodwood and Haydock Park appeared occasionally, and a meeting from Ascot was shown as a one-off in 1977 when the BBC were covering the Grand National at Aintree.
 From January 1980 onwards, meetings from Kempton Park were shown regularly - before that time, Kempton meetings were on the BBC and were featured on Grandstand.

 When racing was impossible due to the weather, greyhound racing would often be shown instead in the days before all-weather horse racing.

 In the 1980s ITV reduced its racing coverage, and often in the last years of World of Sport, only one meeting would be shown.
 The last ITV Seven came from Kempton Park and Thirsk on 7 September 1985, three weeks before the last World of Sport, which only covered one meeting, at Redcar.
 ITV's midweek racing coverage had already been on Channel 4 since 22 March 1984.
 From 5 October 1985, the Saturday afternoon coverage also moved to the fourth channel, permanently becoming Channel 4 Racing, although it was reduced in scope considerably at the start of 1986, and would not become as extensive as it was in the ITV era until the late 1990s.
 For a few years, ITV did continue to show The Derby, simulcasting Channel 4's coverage, but stopped doing so after the 1988 event.